Residence Halls and Campus

 While the campus has a traditional feel (it’s listed in the National Register of Historic Places), don’t let its beauty fool you — you can access the Internet from anywhere with our Wi-Fi connection, whether you’re typing a paper on Jaqua Quadrangle or pulling up your Core assignment from the cloud during a late night study session in The Motley Coffeehouse.

 Indoors or out, Scripps students always find inspiring places to study, read, write, create — and dream.

 Some of the residence halls at Scripps are called “language halls” because they have tables where students can sit and practice a foreign language — providing a great opportunity to develop fluency.
 Scripps has German, Italian, and Spanish spaces available for the adventurous.

-Scripps has eight residence halls on campus, each with a distinctive history and design.
+Scripps has nine residence halls on campus, each with a distinctive history and design.
 Students have access to shared spaces in each like computing facilities, browsing rooms for quiet study, family rooms with televisions, and kitchenettes with refrigerators, stoves, microwaves, and sinks.

 Living rooms provide a place for hall meetings, campus clubs and organizations, study breaks, and informal gatherings (the one in Ellen Browning Hall is a tiny slice of Versailles, while the one in Gabrielle Jungels-Winkler Hall is brightened by floor-to-ceiling windows).

 Students can also eat at any of the seven dining halls at The Claremont Colleges.

 All residence halls are mixed-class halls, which means first-year students, sophomores, juniors, and seniors live in one shared community.
 The number of residents in each hall ranges from 70 to 120.